iamalittleforest/6-weather-dashboard/README.md

 * Open Weather Map API

 ## Description
 An application that enables users to view the current weather and future forecast for a city they search for.
 Users can also select cities from their search history to view the current weather and future forecast for that city.
-This application runs in the browser and features dynamically updated HTML and CSS that is powered by Javascript.

 ## Screenshot
 <img src="assets/images/README-screenshot.png" alt="screenshot">